 In this post, I have shared a few reasons why Americans may not answer their phones at work.
 If you have any other ideas or experiences to share, please do so in the comments below.
 Thank you!

 Share your experiences or best practices in leaving voice mails with your American colleagues.
 If you or your India-based team would like to learn more about voice mails, phone etiquette, meeting etiquette with US counterparts, or best practices to help you use voice mails and phone, I can help you learn through role plays and other trainings.
 These trainings will help you create a good impression on your American colleagues and improve your rapport with your American colleagues.

-To request for voice mail / phone etiquette training for you or your Kochi-based India team, contact us.
-Thank you!
+To request for voice mail / phone etiquette / sales training for your team, contact us.

 Author Jennifer Kumar is a cross-cultural coach helping Indians to communicate easily and more successfully with Americans and bridge the cultural gap.
-Jennifer is based in Kochi and can provide in-person, phone, and net-based coaching to identified individuals and small teams.
+Jennifer provides phone and net-based coaching to identified individuals and small teams.

 Chris Sufi is a freelance editor who lives in Bangalore, India.
 Her personal interest in language and communication inspires her to contribute through proofreading and editing.
 She can be contacted here.